The DOKOH Journal

 Why DOKOH™ Uses Full Grain Leather — and Only Full Grain

-There was no serious discussion at DOKOH about using any other grade of leather for the upper.
+There was no serious discussion at DOKOH™ about using any other grade of leather for the upper.
 Full grain is the only material that performs the way the shoe needs to perform for a professional wearing it ten hours a day in Indian conditions.
-Any saving made by downgrading the leather — and the saving would be meaningful — would be made at the direct expense of the person wearing the shoe.
-That is not a trade-off DOKOH is interested in making.
+Any saving made by downgrading the leather would be made at the direct expense of the person wearing the shoe.
+That is not a trade-off DOKOH™ is interested in making.

 You are going to wear this shoe every working day.
 It should be built for that.
 Full grain leather is the material that earns that ask.